 Arrival at Almaty.
 Meeting at the Almaty International airport.
-Transfer to the railway station.
+Transfer to the hotel.
+Check in.
 Overnight in the train.

 Arrival to Taraz by morning train from Almaty.
 Meeting at the railway station and transfer to Taraz.
 Sightseeing at architectural monuments of XI-XII centuries, Aisha-Bibi Mausoleum, Babaja-Hatum Mausoleum, Karakhan Mausoleum, Kali Yunus Baths, Tekturmas Historical Complex.

 Taraz is one of the oldest cities in Kazakhstan, the remains of which are hidden under the buildings of the modern city.
 Taraz, the ancient and the largest commercial and administrative center on the Silk Way in VII - VIII centuries, is dating back more than 2,000 years.
 There are more than 70 monuments of archaeology, history, architecture and monumental art in Taraz and surrounding area.
 Thus, a unique monument of medieval architecture of XI-XII centuries - Aisha Bibi Mausoleum - the only monument not only in Kazakhstan, but in the Central Asia, which is entirely decorated by terracotta and included in the UNESCO list of the most valuable historical and architectural monuments of mankind.

 Transfer to Shymkent.
 Accommodation in the hotel.
 Overnight at the hotel in Shymkent.